 Now that we’ve discussed the differences between marketing models, we need to discuss the most common marketing channels B2B SaaS companies use.
 According to Mike Sonders, the marketing departments at the top 50 public B2B SaaS companies use the following channels most often, regardless of the funnel stage:

-- Direct and organic search: Direct and organic search combined contribute up to 80% of traffic to the companies websites.
+- Direct and organic search: Direct and organic search combined contribute up to 80% of website traffic.

 - Referrals: Affiliate and referral marketing yield 10.7% of total traffic.

 - Email marketing: Email marketing, whether it’s cold emails, drip email campaigns, or triggered emails, makes up 4.8% of traffic.